 Federal Hill Local Historic District Designation

-In coordination with the Federal Hill Neighborhood Association, the Commission for Historical and Architectural Preservation (CHAP) is pleased to announce that Federal Hill is in the process of being designated a local historic district.
-For more information about the process, click here!
+In coordination with the Federal Hill Neighborhood Association, the Commission for Historical and Architectural Preservation (CHAP) is pleased to announce that Federal Hill has been designated a local historic district.
+For more information about the new district, click here!

 CHAP Adopts Revised Rules & Regulations and Design Guidelines

 At the December 8th, 2015 hearing of the Commission for Historical and Architectural Preservation, the Commission voted to adopt the revised Baltimore City Historic Preservation Rules & Regulations and Baltimore City Historic Preservation Design Guidelines.
 The Commission undertook a year-long revision process, reviewing the proposed revisions at its regular public hearings.
 To view the final documents, please click here.